 For full details, please see or refer to the website of the European Union, http://europa.eu/.

-a. if travelling on duty and carrying military arms only, no permit is required (arms have to be registered);
+a. if traveling on duty and carrying registered military arms only, no permit is required;

-b. if travelling on duty and importing firearms that belong to the traveller self, a firearm registration card has to be presented (these arms have to be registered as well);
+b. if traveling on duty and importing registered firearms that belong to the traveller, a firearm registration card is required;

 Birds are subject to Decision (EC) No. 25/2007.
 The health certificate should have a German translation.

-Prohibited: -- effective until further notice, the import of pet birds & poultry and derived products coming from Cambodia, China (People's Rep.), Hong Kong (SAR China), Indonesia, Japan, Korea (Rep.), Lao People's Dem.
-Rep., Pakistan, Thailand and Viet Nam, in connection with Avian influenza infection risk; -- import of meat and meat products from: CIS countries , Portugal, Sardinia, Spain, Turkey and all countries of Africa and Asia.
+Prohibited: the import of pet birds & poultry and derived products from Cambodia, China (People's Rep.), Hong Kong (SAR China), Indonesia, Japan, Korea (Rep.), Lao People's Dem.
+Rep., Pakistan, Thailand and Viet Nam.

 No airport tax is levied on passengers upon embarkation at the airport.